 People love to rag on America and Americans, but one thing we get right is customer service.
 Most of the time, the customer has the upper hand and companies try to do the right thing, sometimes even bending over backward and surprising you in the process — to the point of being excessive.

-But in France?
+But what about customer service in France?

 Customer service in France vs. the USA